goosewobbler/package-versioner/README.md

 By default, `package-versioner` intelligently handles Git tag reachability to provide the best user experience:

-- **Default behavior**: Uses reachable tags when available, but falls back to the latest repository tag if needed (common in feature branches)
+- **Default behaviour**: Uses reachable tags when available, but falls back to the latest repository tag if needed (common in feature branches)
 - **Strict mode (`--strict-reachable`)**: Only uses tags reachable from the current commit, following strict Git semantics

 This is particularly useful when working on feature branches that have diverged from the main branch where newer tags exist.
 The tool will automatically detect the Git context and provide helpful guidance: